datacamp-content-public/courses-apache-spark-data-analytics/chapter1.md

 xp: 100
 ```

-You'll be splitting the Pima Indians data into training and testing sets.
+You'll be splitting the Height/Mass/Age data into training and testing sets.

 `@instructions`
 - Check that there are a reasonable number of records available for splitting.